ArnoVdH/photoblog/content/blog/2020/morrowind.md

 draft = true
 +++

 There's one game I find myself getting back to every few years, over and over again, and that's The Elder Scrolls III: Morrowind.
+It's also a popular topic of discussion, inspiration and reminiscence among friends of mine - a shared experience to touch upon every now and then, each having their own favorite parts of it.
+It definitly has achieve a sort of cult-status, but what exactly makes it such an enduring classic?
+And is it really better than its sequels?
+This is what I'd like to explore in this blogpost.

 ### Cliffracers eradicated in my most recent playthrough: 155